Best Keyboard for VALORANT

 Wooting 80HE

 The Wooting 80HE takes everything that made the 60HE a favorite among top-tier players and puts it in a TKL form factor.
-It has the same rapid responsiveness and customization, in a TKL size.
+It has the same rapid responsiveness and customization, but in a TKL size.

 Just like its smaller sibling, the 80HE uses Wooting’s Wooting’s own Lekker switches.
 These are analog magnetic switches that let you set your actuation point per key (anywhere between 0.1–4.0mm), enable Rapid Trigger, and even bind multiple inputs to a single press.